 BREAST MILK STORAGE BAG REVIEWS

 Ameda has a convenient, tear-off pour spout and has durable plastic, so the bag stands right side up pretty well on its own.
 The zipper is secure, but it is incredibly small compared to other brands.
 Being certain it is closed can be difficult.

-You can use the Medela adaptors and pump straight into these bags.
-They have a 4 out of 5-star rating on Amazon.
+You can use the Medela adaptors and pump straight into these bags. .

 Most common complaints: These bags are not an accurate measurement of your breast milk, and the shape of this bag makes stacking them flat in the freezer difficult.